aws-samples/emr-serverless-samples/cloudformation/emr-serverless-cloudwatch-dashboard/README.md

 In this example, we'll start an application with a limited set of pre-initialized capacity and run jobs that both fit and exceed that capacity and see what happens.

+> [!NOTE]
-> **Note**: EMR Serverless sends metrics to Amazon CloudWatch every 1 minute, so you may see different behavior depending on how quickly you run the commands.
+> EMR Serverless sends metrics to Amazon CloudWatch every 1 minute, so you may see different behavior depending on how quickly you run the commands.

 ### Pre-requisites